zuavra/nginx-ip-whitelister/README.md

 If you're running the app standalone or in a non-networked container please replace `nginx-iw` with the appropriate hostname or IP address.

 ### 7.2.
-Validation URLs
+Validator URLs

-Use `/verify` to call the conditional validator.

-You can also use `/approve` to always pass the check, and `/reject` to always fail the check.
+Use `/verify` from the proxy host config to call the conditional validator.
+You can also use `/approve` to always pass the check, and `/reject` to always fail the check (for integration tests).

+Use `/status` directly to see a dump of the current whitelist, with links to `/delete?IP` that allow you to kick out individual addresses.

+⚠️ None of these endpoints are secured so do not expose them on the Internet.
+Ideally they should only be exposed on the internal Docker network between the Nginx Proxy Manager container and the validator container; or, if using NPM and the validator as standalone apps, on the localhost interface.

+If you'd like to access `/status` and `/delete` from elsewhere, map the validator host as a proxy host.

 ### 7.3.
 Timeout headers